Communicating context to employees during a shareholder activism push

 Contextualize the business around organizational values

 Activist investor activity can cause uncertainty for a company’s employees, largely due to the uncertainty of what a potential takeover might do.
-Will it cause job cuts, or even split the company in two?
+How does it connect to the job cuts, and what does it mean for potential future layoffs?

 Communicators can minimize this by holding their organizations steadfast to a couple of ideals: